top of page

 If we make an excursion to about where King Radbod actually might have resided, than one of the best speculations comes from historian Dijkstra (2011).
 Upfront, he explicitly classifies his theory as speculation.
 No scientific misunderstandings there.

-According to Dijkstra's construct, you very well can assume presence of a powerful family around present-day Rijnsburg in province Zuid Holland.
+According to Dijkstra's construct, you very well can assume presence of a powerful family around the present-day town of Rijnsburg in the province of Zuid Holland.
 This is a settlement that was called Hrothaluashem or Rodulfsheim in the eighth century.
 Rodulfsheim translates as 'homestead of Rodulf'.
 Rodulf is also know from extending gifts to the Church of Utrecht in the eighth century.
 A big man, indeed.
 Later, shortly after the Viking rule of Rorik or Roric of Dorestad and Godfrid the Sea-King had ended in West Frisia, it was Count Gerulf the Elder of West Frisia who had possessions in the area of Rijnsburg too.
 This was in the ninth century.
 Gerulf's grandson was named (drum roll) Radbod.
 Furthermore, there were close ties between the House of Gerulfings and the bishopric of Utrecht.
 A ninth/tenth century bishop of Utrecht was named (drum roll) Radbod.

 Old-Frisian law codices, specifically Codex Unia of the thirteenth century, go even further, and make of Redbad the heathen king of the North: thi koning fan Danemercum 'the king of Denmark'.
-The saga is about King Radbod of Denmark meeting Charlemagne in the present-day town of Franeker in modern province Friesland.
+The saga is about King Radbod of Denmark meeting Charlemagne in the present-day town of Franeker in the modern province of Friesland.
 The part of this Radbod-Charlemagne saga that deals with the twelve asegas, is intriguing.
 An asega can be described as an expert of law who guided judicial processes in the Middle Ages during the gathering of the thing or the ding in Frisian language.
 A meant 'law' and sega meant 'to say'.
 The saga is even more interesting, because a preserved seal of Medemblik dated 1294, depicts a ship with thirteen passengers.
 So, we are back at grande dame Medemblik.

 seal Medemblik 1294